IIIF/api/source/api/presentation/3.0/index.md

 Any additional fields beyond those defined in this specification or the Web Annotation Data Model _SHOULD_ be mapped to RDF predicates using further context documents.
 If possible, these extensions _SHOULD_ be added to the top level `@context` field, and _MUST_ be added before the above contexts.
 The JSON-LD 1.1 functionality of type and predicate specific context definitions _SHOULD_ be used if possible to try to minimize any cross-extension collisions.

 ##  5. Resource Structure

 This section provides detailed description of the resource types used in this specification.
 [Section 2][type-overview-prezi30] provides an overview of the resource types and figures illustrating allowed relationships between them, and [Appendix A][appendixa-prezi30] provides summary tables of the property requirements.

 ###  5.1.
 Manifest

-The Manifest resource represents a single object and any intellectual work or works embodied within that object.
+The Manifest resource typically represents a single object and any intellectual work or works embodied within that object.
 In particular it includes the descriptive, rights and linking information for the object.
 It then embeds the Sequence(s) of Canvases that should be rendered to the user.
 The Manifest response contains sufficient information for the client to initialize itself and begin to display something quickly to the user.

 The identifier in `id` _MUST_ be able to be dereferenced to retrieve the JSON description of the Manifest, and thus _MUST_ use the http(s) URI scheme.

 Along with the descriptive information, there is an `items` section, which is a list of JSON-LD objects.
 Each object describes a [Sequence][sequence-prezi30], discussed in the next section, that represents the order of the parts of the work, each represented by a [Canvas][canvas-prezi30].
-The first such Sequence _MUST_ be included within the Manifest as well as optionally being available from its own URI.
+There _MUST_ be at least one Sequence, and the first Sequence _MUST_ be included within the Manifest as well as optionally being available from its own URI.
 Subsequent Sequences _MAY_ be embedded within the Manifest, or referenced with their identifier (`id`), class (`type`) and label (`label`).

 There _MAY_ also be a `structures` section listing one or more [Ranges][range-prezi30] which describe additional structure of the content, such as might be rendered as a table of contents.

+Finally, the Manifest _MAY_ have an `annotations` list, which includes AnnotationPage resources where the Annotations are have the Manifest as their `target`.
+These will typically be comment style annotations, and _MUST NOT_ have `painting` as their `motivation`.
+The `annotations` property may also be found on any other resource type with these same restrictions.

 The example below includes only the Manifest-level information, however actual implementations _MUST_ embed at least the first Sequence, Canvas and content information.